NFDI4BIOIMAGE/training/_sources/authors/robert_haase.md

 This repository contains training materials for the Tutorial "Bio-Image Analysis Code Generation" at the From Images To Knowledge (I2K) Conference (virtual) October 28th-30th 2024.

-Tags: Bioimage Analysis, Notebooks, Biabob
+Tags: Bioimage Analysis, Notebooks, Biabob, Include In Dalia

 Content type: Github Repository, Tutorial, Notebook